abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 * The connecting EL 'strip' gets bend and breaks the connection to the rest of the panel.
 * Cutting the panel, soldering onto the panel or screwing through the panel causes a short and the panel doesn't work.

-Most of these are catastrophic failure conditions and only rarely does the EL panel not need to be replaced when they fail.
+Most of these are catastrophic failure conditions and only rarely does the EL panel not need to be replaced.

 ### A single panel lights up intermittantly or flickers!